-The uniform application of traffic control devices on a nationwide or statewide level reinforces driver expectancy and conditions them for what lies down Simplicity of sign messages and the road. consistency of signing, signals and marking schemes reduces comprehension times of motorists.
+The uniform application of traffic control devices on a nationwide or statewide level reinforces driver expectancy and conditions them for what lies down the road.
+Simplicity of sign messages and consistency of signing, signals and marking schemes reduces comprehension times of motorists.
 Drivers learn to associate specific traffic control devices with similar types of situations, improving recognition and comprehension times.
-For this reason, FHWA has developed the Manual on Uniform Traffic Control Devices (MUTCD) and Maryland SHA has published the Supplement to the MUTCD and the Standard Sign Book.
+For this reason, FHWA has developed the Manual on Uniform Traffic Control Devices (MUTCD) and Maryland SHA has published the Maryland Manual on Uniform Traffic Control Devices (MdMUTCD) and the Standard Sign Book.
 These manuals are the backbone of uniformity, outlining how signs are applied and how to design an effective system.
-Contact TEDD for the latest adopted version of the MUTCD and associated manuals.
+Contact TEDD for the latest adopted version of the MdMUTCD and associated manuals.